Immunization

 Key Vaccinations for the PALTC Population

-• Influenza Vaccine: Annual influenza vaccination is essential given the high morbidity and mortality associated with influenza in older adults.
-Different formulations, such as high-dose or adjuvanted vaccines offer enhanced efficacy for older adults.
+- Influenza Vaccine: Annual influenza vaccination is essential given the high morbidity and mortality associated with influenza in older adults.
+Different formulations, such as high-dose or adjuvanted vaccines offer enhanced efficacy and are recommended for adults ages 65 and older.

-• Herpes Zoster Vaccine: Shingles can be particularly severe in older adults.
-The recombinant zoster vaccine (RZV) is recommended over the live zoster vaccine due to superior efficacy and duration of protection.
+- Herpes Zoster Vaccine: Shingles can be particularly severe in older adults who are more at risk the older they get.
+The two-dose recombinant zoster vaccine (RZV) is recommended over the live zoster vaccine due to superior efficacy and duration of protection.

-• Tetanus, Diphtheria, Pertussis (Tdap) Vaccine: A one-time dose of Tdap, followed by Td boosters every 10 years, ensures continued protection against these diseases.
+- Tetanus, Diphtheria, Pertussis (Tdap) Vaccine: A one-time dose of Tdap, followed by Td or Tdap boosters every 10 years, ensures continued protection against these diseases.

-• Respiratory Syncytial Virus (RSV) Vaccine: This long-awaited vaccine can help protect older adults from serious illness due to RSV.
-The CDC recommends that adults 60 years and older may receive a single dose of RSV vaccine, based on discussions between the patient and health care provider.
+- Respiratory Syncytial Virus (RSV) Vaccine: This long-awaited vaccine can help protect older adults from serious illness due to RSV.
+The CDC recommends that adults 75 years and older should receive a single dose of RSV vaccine, along with those 50-74 years of age with increased risk factors for severe RSV disease.

 Strategies to Optimize Vaccination Rates